-Although we had a profit of \$35.6 million in fiscal year 2011, which included a benefit of \$27.2 million related to a release of a significant portion of our tax valuation allowance during fiscal year 2011, and \$15.5 million in fiscal year 2010, we have incurred significant losses in prior years, including a net loss of \$11.0 million in fiscal year 2009, a net loss of \$16.9 million in fiscal year 2008 and a net loss of \$28.5 million in fiscal year 2007.
-We expect that our expenses will increase in future periods as we implement initiatives designed to grow our business, including, among other things, improvement of our current products, development and marketing of new services and products, international expansion, investment in our infrastructure and increased general and administrative functions.
+Although we had a profit of \$15.2 million in fiscal year 2012, \$35.6 million in fiscal year 2011, which included a benefit of \$27.2 million related to a release of a significant portion of our tax valuation allowance during fiscal year 2011, and \$15.5 million in fiscal year 2010, we have incurred significant losses in prior years, including a net loss of \$11.0 million in fiscal year 2009 and a net loss of \$16.9 million in fiscal year 2008.
+We expect that our expenses will increase in future periods as we implement initiatives designed to grow our business, including, among other things, improvement of our current products, development and marketing of new services and products, international expansion, investment in our infrastructure, stock-based compensation expense and increased general and administrative functions.
 If our revenues do not sufficiently increase to offset these expected increases in operating expenses, we will incur significant losses and will not be profitable.
-Our revenues growth in recent periods should not be considered indicative of our future performance.
+Our growth in revenues in recent periods should not be considered indicative of our future performance.
 Any failure to continue profitability may materially and adversely affect our business, results of operations and financial condition.